History Files

 Itali / Vitali (Italics)

-The so-called West Indo-European tribes arrived at the eastern edge of central Europe around 2500 BC.
-Their northern group became the proto-Celts of the Urnfield culture while the southern group seemingly migrated westwards and southwards, reaching Illyria and northern Italy.
-Already divided further into semi-isolated tribes, they became more civilised in habits and technologies due to contact with southern Greeks and Etruscans.
-In the eleventh to eighth centuries BC, some of those groups in Illyria crossed by sea into the Italian peninsula and settled along the south-eastern coast.
-Those in the north Italian piedmont gradually migrated southwards to occupy much of the rest of eastern and central Italy.
-These tribes all formed part of a general group called Italics.
+Already further divided into semi-isolated tribes, they became more civilised in their habits and available forms of technology due to contact with southern Greeks and Etruscans.
+In the period between the eleventh to eighth centuries BC some of those groups in Illyria crossed by sea into the Italian peninsula and settled along the south-eastern coast.

-The Itali were a group of Italics who, during much of the Iron Age, were located in the 'toe' of Italy, in the section to the south-west of the Greek colony of Hipponium.
-They were neighboured by the Morgetes to the north-east and the Siculi of Sicily to the west, albeit with several Greek colonies of Magna Graecia between them.
-The Itali people provided the source of the very name of the country, thanks to Greek writers attaching their name to the entire region around them.
-This was subsequently adopted by the Romans, thanks to whom its use became universal.
-The origins of the Italics are uncertain, but the Oscan-Umbrian group of which the Itali were part are largely accepted as being Indo-Europeans (perhaps proto-Celts) who migrated into the peninsula from the north in the eleventh to eighth centuries BC.
+The origins of the Itali are uncertain, but the Oscan-Umbrian group of which they were part are largely accepted as being Indo-European (perhaps even proto-Celts) who migrated into the peninsula from the north in the eleventh to eighth centuries BC.
 Their early history is unknown, but they are distinguished by ancient writers as being a sub-division of the Oenotri, along with the Chones and Morgetes.

-Their language is also largely unknown, but it may have been related to the Oscan-Umbrian group of Indo-European languages (P-Italic), which were widely spoken in Iron Age Italy before the rise to dominance of Latin (Latin itself was a slightly more distantly related language, coming from the Indo-European Latino-Faliscan group, or Q-Italic).
 The similar language of the Siculi influenced the Greeks on Sicily, and from there fed back into Greece itself and then into Latin.
-Further similarities suggest that Siculi and Latin were related languages, since the former contained both words and grammatical forms which belonged to Latin but which were not common to either it or Greek.
+Further similarities suggest that Siculi and Latin were related languages, since the former contained both words and grammatical forms which belonged to Latin but which were not common either to it or to Greek.

 The Itali left no inscriptions or other materials which would allow scholars to classify their language group.
-Ancient writers persisted in ascribing them with a Grecian origin, which was mixed fairly equally with the native barbarians amongst whom they settled when they arrived in Italy.
+Ancient writers persisted in ascribing to them a Grecian origin, which was mixed fairly equally with the native barbarians amongst whom they settled when they arrived in Italy.
 The possible Grecian origin may link them to the Dorians, and also make them cousins of the Illyrian tribes in south-eastern Italy, principally the Iapyges.

 Examination of the true meaning of the tribe's name seems to be fraught with pitfalls, as many people and sources seem to have differing theories.
 Perhaps the most straightforward is that tribe's name probably came from an alteration of an Oscan source word.
 It means '[land of] young bulls', the root being the same as in 'vetus' (rather than the 'vita' shown below), meaning 'of the last year, a year ago; yearling', and later on it also came to mean 'old' in Latin.
 The bull was the totem of the Sabellic tribes (see the myth of Cominius Castronius for some details of this).